rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 This website is a perfect candidate for static export as the content changes relatively rarely (via SvelteKit’s [adapter-static](https://github.com/sveltejs/kit/tree/master/packages/adapter-static)).
 For a hobby site such as this, the [Netlify](https://www.netlify.com/) free tier is more than adequate for the build pipeline and hosting.

-During development, I often deployed the code to my already-paid shared hosting account to minimize the number of build minutes consumed by Netlify (300 per month).
+During development, I often deployed the code to my already-paid-for shared hosting account to minimize the number of build minutes consumed by Netlify (max 300 per month).
 To automate this, I created a local terminal alias that builds and then `rsync`s the files over `ssh` to the shared server when I type `deploy` (maybe this is useful to someone):

 ```
 alias deploy="cd <local-repo-directory> && npm run build && rsync -cvzhe \"ssh -o StrictHostKeyChecking=no -i ~/.ssh/id_rsa_deploy\" --links --times --delete --recursive --safe-links <local repo directory>/build/ <username>@<server-ssh-address>:public_html"